tbharatha/ReAct_LangChain_Qdrant_Ilama3/README.md

-## Implementing ReAct with LangChain and Qdrant: A Comprehensive Guide
+## Integrating ReAct LangChain with Qdrant and Illama3: A Comprehensive Guide